-

 A fair question that many of you will be asking, as we have come to expect, will be: what’s next?
 The pat answer is basically: More — of everything!
 Now, as we see platforms and devices with speedy connections and clear billing proliferating worldwide, a rush of mobile contents and services will be lining up for digital dollars everywhere.
 The so-called trinity of networks, hardware and content bits in the ether pipe, which was pioneered in Japan shortly before we launched WWJ, is just starting to really see daylight on other regions.
 Several sources indicate that page view requests from mobile devices exceeded the volume from PC requests here last year and industry titans, like Mary Meeker, routinely use Japan as the industry benchmark for telecom markets in America and Europe.
 At the same time, it’s interesting to note the success of certain offerings from overseas entering this market.
 Twitter, for an immediate obvious example, claimed their world record ‘tweets-per-second’ was set here on New Years Eve, with, quite certainly, a large portion coming from mobile.

-Meanwhile, perhaps a little accounting is in order.
-We have built an impressive email database and posted just over 3,500 articles – near daily, on average - during these years.
-Being in Tokyo at mobile ground zero and pumping news in English led to our connection with the MobileMonday movement from Finland in mid-2004 and we launched the very first city chapter outside Helsinki.
-That global community has now grown into well over 100 locations worldwide and we’ve built a fantastic network with local and international contacts as a direct result.
+Meanwhile, maybe a little accounting is in order: we have built an impressive email database and posted just over 3,500 articles – near daily, on average – during these years.
+Being in Tokyo, the cradle of mobile civilization, and pumping news in English led to our connection with the MobileMonday movement from Finland and we launched the very first city chapter outside Helsinki in 2004.
+That global community has now grown into +100 locations worldwide and we’ve built a fantastic network with local and international contacts as a direct result.
 The last few years has seen a steady increase in client work with some of the largest (and many under-the-radar) brands who understand this is a market they need to watch closely.

 As with all milestones, reviewing this ‘chapter’ in time has us pondering our best next steps.
-So expect to see some nice changes here in the coming months and with that thought in mind: Yoroshiku!
+So expect to see some changes here in the coming months and with that thought in mind..
+Whew..
+Yoroshiku!

 Daniel Scuka & Lars Cosh-Ishii